A Data Management Plan (DMP) serves two main purposes:

 These are the general components of a data management plan:

 Most public funding agencies require a DMP of some sort in the grant application process.
-You can find information about the data policies of funders at SPARC (the Scholarly Publishing and Academic Resources Coalition).

 What kind of data is going to be recorded in your study?